Partnerships Matter

 Music Makers of Western Springs

-Community School of the Arts – Wheaton
+Community School for the Arts – Wheaton

 FHSR partners with local hospitals and clinics to stock hearing aid banks, providing loaners to children whose hearing aids are being replaced or repaired.
 In addition, we partner with Ann & Robert H. Lurie Children’s Hospital of Chicago’s Audiology department funding the Hart Family Cochlear Implant Education Coordinator.